DhruvGarg111/py-goog-cli/README.md

 `pygog` uses your system's secure keyring (macOS Keychain, Windows Credential Manager, or Secret Service) to store OAuth2 refresh tokens.
 Tokens are never stored in plain text.

 ---

+### Note: This project is made with assistance from Claude Opus 4.5.

+I wanted to check its capabilities and see if it could help me with my project.
+I was pleasantly surprised by its capabilities and it was able to help me with my project.